Homemade pumpkin puree couldn’t get any easier using just one ingredients, deseeded pumpkin, a reliable oven and you’re good to go!

 Here is another ‘How to’ recipe post for you all.
 I hope guys don’t mind me posting a “how to” tutorial.
 I think it’s useful for any cook, after all we aren’t walking encyclopedia’s of knowledge.
 I’m not well versed like that, so I’m guessing you’re not either? good so looks like we’re on the same wavelength.

 Sometimes when I follow other people’s recipe, it really annoys me when they make reference to things without showing others how to make it.
 Granted it can be time consuming constantly showing how to make this, that and the other from scratch.
 Other times it can be subconsciously done.
 In that respect I try my hardest to make a tutorial post when warranted, so everything is at hand come cooking time.

 Vitamin A is key for our eye sight, our vision impairs as we age, sadly that’s aged related decline.
 Yet we need vitamin A to sharpen our vision, including times when our eyes need to adapt for light changes.

-Homemade pumpkin puree recipe
+Homemade pumpkin puree

-- 1 large pumpkin, deseeded and chopped
+- 1 large pumpkin deseeded and chopped in half

 - Preheat oven at 400 degrees (Gas mark 5).

-- Line a baking tray with parchment paper and place the pumpkin on the tray.
-Be sure not to make the pumpkin slices overlap one another.
+- Place the pumpkin skin side down on the tray.
+Be sure not to make the pumpkin halves overlap one another.

-- Roast pumpkin slices for 40 minutes.
+- Roast pumpkin halves for 40-50 minutes.

 - Store in the refrigerator for 1 week for freeze for several months.